JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Realtime Micrologging Platform and is written using [Meteor](https://www.meteor.com).
+Firework is a Realtime Micrologging Platform written using [Meteor](https://www.meteor.com).

 The platform consists of 2 main parts: